SethY8s/subspace-project/README.md

 This will create a flattened version of your solidity code, copy the generated file and you can also verify your contract with this method.

+## Projects Original Vision

+Although I am very happy with the result of the project, the original vision was much greater.
+I wanted to make a Uniswap-like system that can take in Subspace Tokens and convert them to the ERC20 token I created while making the project.
+Although I believe I could have done this without issue given more time, I prioritized code structure and static tying.
+As I gained experience in large codebases I realized the necessity for this and I will always prioritize better code than more code.
+This project was an amazing stepping stone into my Web3 journey and I am grateful for everything I learned while creating it.

 ## Deploy on Vercel